docyes/crul-examples/README.md

 # Nested Collection Row Conversion

-Data structures that have a collection of multiple items assigned to single key name can be expanded into multiple rows.
-Using the `normalize` a prefix can be normalized into multiple roles including the shared keys at the root level.
+Data structures that have a collection of multiple items assigned to single key name can be expanded into multiple rows using the `normalize` command.
+A prefix can be normalized into multiple roles including the shared keys at the root level.

 ## Example